Understanding the Risks of Eating While Driving

 Drivers eating while driving

-The National Highway Traffic Safety Administration (NHTSA) says distracted driving is a big reason for car accidents.
-Eating and drinking are among the top causes.
-Even with more campaigns about the dangers of texting while driving, many still don't realize how risky it is to eat while driving.
+The National Highway Traffic Safety Administration (NHTSA) says that distracted driving is a top reason for car crashes.
+Eating and drinking in the car are some of the main causes.
+Even though there are more campaigns about not texting while driving, many people do not see how dangerous it can be to eat when you drive.

 Examining How Common This Behavior Really Is

-The NHTSA says that in 2018, crashes caused by distractions made up 8% of all fatal accidents.
-This number includes many types of distractions, but eating and drinking are significant factors.
-Many people do not think twice about this behavior, especially on long road trips.
+The NHTSA says that in 2018, crashes from distractions made up 8% of all deadly accidents.
+This number has many kinds of distractions, but eating and drinking are big reasons.
+A lot of people do not think about this, especially when they are on a long road trip.

 Understanding the Legal Implications Across States

-In the United States, there are not many laws about eating while driving.
-However, police can still give tickets for reckless driving if they think that eating while driving is dangerous.
-This can result in fines, losing your license, or even jail time, depending on how serious the situation is.
-It is a good idea to talk to a trusted law firm or a personal injury lawyer to understand the laws in your state and what could happen.
+In the United States, there are not a lot of rules for eating when you drive.
+But the police can give you a ticket if they feel eating in the car puts you or others in danger.
+You may have to pay money, lose your license, or even go to jail if things get serious.
+It is smart to talk with a trusted law firm or a lawyer to know about the laws in your area and what could happen.

-If you get into an accident related to eating while driving, getting a free case evaluation is important.
-Insurance companies might try to use this behavior to lower or deny your claims.
-That's why having legal help is key to protecting your rights.
+If you have an accident because you were eating while driving, getting a free case check is important.
+The insurance company may use this to lower or turn down your claim.
+This is why getting legal help can make sure your rights are safe.

 Diving Into the Distractions: Why Eating Poses a Risk